uessugui/scientific-curation-portfolio/README.md

 ## Featured Sample Types

 ### [Scientific Landscape Analysis](samples/Scientific_Landscape_Analysis.html)
-Broad synthesis of a literature set, with structured comparison, evidence gaps, and high-level interpretation across multiple papers.
+Broad synthesis of a literature set, designed to clarify major patterns, evidence gaps, and high-level scientific signals across multiple papers.

 ### [Comparative Appraisal Summary](samples/Comparative_Appraisal_Summary.html)
-Decision-oriented comparison of studies, methods, targets, or evidence claims.
+Structured comparison of studies or evidence claims, with attention to methodological quality, interpretive strength, and decision-relevant differences.

 ### [Structured Evidence Dossier](samples/Structured_Evidence_Dossier.html)
-Deep-dive structured analysis of a single paper or focused scientific question.
+Deep-dive structured analysis of a single paper or focused scientific question, designed to support review building, evidence tracking, and research interpretation.

 ---

 ## What this work is for

-This work is designed for situations where the main challenge is not generating more data, but making sense of existing literature.
+This work is designed for situations where the main challenge is **not generating more data, but making sense of existing literature**.

 Typical use cases include:

 - synthesizing scattered evidence on a focused scientific question
-- comparing studies, methods, targets, or claims
+- comparing studies, methods, targets, or evidence claims
+- extracting structured evidence from individual papers
+- identifying methodological strengths, limitations, and uncertainty
 - tracing mechanistic reasoning across the literature
-- producing structured summaries that save researchers time
+- producing clear analytical outputs that save researchers time

 ---